-About This OptiInk User's Guide
+About This IntelliTuneX User's Guide

-This OptiInk User's Guide offers you a complete description of the OptiInk interface and provides procedures and settings so you can work efficiently.
+This IntelliTuneX User's Guide offers you a complete description of the interface and provides procedures and settings so you can work efficiently.

-NOTE: The User's Guide (CG+0955680001) is now a separate document from the Installation Guide (CG+0956910001).
+NOTE: Starting with this release the User's Guide (CG+0955760001) is now a separate document from the Installation Guide (CG+0956920001).